-myDRR allows for you to edit your data directly in myDBR. myDBR offers different kind of data editing:
+myDRR and allows you to edit your data directly in myDBR. myDBR offers different kind of data editing:

 The editing is done by linking another report (an editing report) to the original report to which myDBR passes the editable data.
 Access rights to the editable report define who of the users sees the report as editable and who as a normal non-editable report.
 If a user has access rights to the editable report, the fields are editable, otherwise not.

-An usual use case is that user is shown a list of data and user is offered an option to add new row to the list.
-Additionally user is able to edit the data in the list, either directly or row by row.
+A usual use case is that the user is shown a list of data and the user is offered an option to add a new row to the list.
+Additionally, the user is able to edit the data in the list, either directly or row by row.
 This is an example of this.

 The list is generated using a query: